Homeless Bill of Rights

+Secretary Mel Martínez speaking to the press at a "Combating Chronic Homelessness" town hall in Miami, 2002.

 The Homeless Bill of Rights (also Homeless Person's Bill of Rights and Acts of Living bill) refers to legislation protecting the civil and human rights of homeless people.
 These laws affirm that homeless people have equal rights to medical care, free speech, free movement, voting, opportunities for employment, and privacy.
 Legislation of this type is currently being debated at the state level in the United States.
 Over 120 organizations in five different states have shown public support for a Homeless Bill of Rights and are working towards its implementation.
 A Homeless Bill of Rights has become law in Rhode Island, Connecticut and Illinois and is under consideration by several other U.S. states, including Alaska, California, Delaware, Minnesota, Missouri, Oregon, Tennessee, and Vermont.

 Overview

 Homeless Bill of Rights laws affirm that people living on the street have a reasonable expectation of privacy in their property.

 While the wording and objectives of proposed bills vary from state to state, most proposed legislation seeks to protect these central rights for all unhoused individuals: